captbaritone/eel-wasm/compiler-rs/README.md

 - [ ] Add AST node for arguments list so that we can show it as the error node when arg count is wrong.
 - [ ] Run `wasm-pack build` in CI.
+- [ ] Should the magicness of reg10 values be case insensitive?
+(It is in the JS version)